Sono Pasolini

 Still from Sono Pasolini (2025).
 Courtesy Mauro Cerqueira.

-Amant invites you to the screening of Sono Pasolini, a film by Mauro Cerqueira, followed by a conversation with the artist.
+Amant invites you to the screening of Sono Pasolini, a film by Mauro Cerqueira, followed by a conversation between the artist and Matilde Guidelli-Guidi, Curator and Department Co-Head at Dia Art Foundation.
 The film follows French Azerbaijani artist Babi Badalov as he arrives in Rome.
-Along the way, Badalov dines in one of Pasolini’s last frequented restaurants, drifts aimlessly along the Tiber, and finally travels to Ostia, where Pasolini was murdered.
+Along the way, Badalov dines in one of Italian filmmaker Pier Paolo Pasolini’s last frequented restaurants, drifts aimlessly along the Tiber, and finally travels to Ostia, where Pasolini was murdered.
 Through poetry readings, dance, music, and moments of reflection, Sono Pasolini becomes a poetic and political journey.
 The work in progress culminates on a beach, with a burning fire and a haunting song by Iranian artist Amir Tataloo, recently sentenced to death for blasphemy.

 Mauro Cerqueira studied at the Escola Superior Artística do Porto, in Guimarães.
 In 2009, he received an Honorable Mention in the EDP New Artists Award and, in 2008, together with the artist André Sousa, he founded the artist-run space ‘Uma Certa falta de Coerência’ (A Certain Lack of Coherence), an exhibition space that became a constellation of artists that included Babi Badalov, Stephan Dillemuth, Dan Graham, Mieko Meguro, Silvestre Pestana, Luisa Cunha, June Crespo, Pedro G. Romero, Josephine Pryde, Rigo 23 and Daniel Barroca.